Regional Cattle Auction Reports...

 Billings Livestock Commission Cattle Auction - Billings, MT

-Compared to last week: Feeder steer and heifer calves were all too lightly tested this week to develop any market trend.
-Demand was mostly good for light offerings.
+Compared to last sale (6-12-25): Feeder steer and heifer calves were all too lightly tested last sale to develop any market trend.
+Demand was mostly good to very good for light offerings.
 Quality this week was mostly plain to average.
-The bulk of the feeder offering was offered in small packages or as singles.
-Quality was overall not as attractive as this week compared to last weeks sale.
+Many blemished offerings continue to be seen as buyers clean up cattle before turning them out on grass.

 Mitchell Livestock Auction – Mitchell SD